-Sweet Cornbread made in a cast-iron skillet is the perfect accompaniment to any meal.
-This cornbread is sweet, crumbly, and has a perfect crisp to the edges.
+Sweet Cornbread made in a cast iron skillet is the perfect accompaniment to any meal.
+This cornbread is sweet, crumbly, buttery, and has a perfect crisp to the edges.

 My husband likes to think of himself as a cornbread aficionado.
 We have tried so many cornbread recipes over the years – I have a notebook full of recipes with notes all over them.
-After lots of trial and error, and we finally got this recipe just right.
-It is the perfect amount of crumbly, buttery, cornbread goodness with just a little hint of sweetness.
+After lots of trial and error, we finally got this sweet cornbread recipe just right.
+It is the perfect amount of crumbly, buttery, and moist cornbread goodness with just a little hint of sweetness.

-I hope this post will help you troubleshoot any past cornbread failures to make the perfect cornbread for your family to enjoy!
+I hope this post will help you troubleshoot any past cornbread failures to make the perfect sweet cornbread for your family to enjoy!
+(If you don’t like sweet cornbread, don’t worry, I have a Southern cornbread recipe as well!)

 A cast iron skillet with slices of cornbread in it.